 When you are in Halfway, you'll notice that it is more blue-collar than most other communities in America.
 45.76% of Halfway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Halfway is a village of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Halfway who work in food service (10.17%), healthcare (8.47%), and office and administrative support (6.78%).

-Halfway is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Halfway does not have a public transit system used by locals to get to and from work.

 In Halfway, just 9.90% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.